iotaledger/iota.py/docs/tutorials.rst

    :lines: 16-22
    :lineno-start: 16

 It's time to construct the transaction.
-According to :ref:`Transaction Types`, PyOTA uses :py:class:`ProposedTransaction` to build transactions that are not yet broadcast to the network.
+According to :ref:`types:Transaction Types`, PyOTA uses :py:class:`ProposedTransaction` to build transactions that are not yet broadcast to the network.
 Oberve, that the ``value=0`` means this is a zero-value transaction.